Kanu Sanyal: Arrest and jail

 He was eventually cornered and arrested in August 1970.
 News of his arrest sparked region-wide violence by radical communists.
 CPI(ML) cadres destroyed property, raided and attacked educational institutions, and engaged in rioting.

 For seven years Sanyal was imprisoned in a jail in Visakhapatnam, Andhra Pradesh in a case known as the Parvatipuram Naxalite Conspiracy.
 He was convicted by a sessions court.

 Release and renewed political engagement

 Sanyal was released from jail in 1977, following a change in government in New Delhi as well as in West Bengal.
 Jyoti Basu, the new CPI(M) chief minister, personally intervened to ensure Sanyal's release.
 By the time of his release, Sanyal had publicly condemned the original strategy of the armed struggle of the CPI(ML).

 After his release, Sanyal rallied his supporters and formed the Organising Committee of Communist Revolutionaries (OCCR).
-He continued to attended CPI(M) all-party meetings until his death.
+He continued to attend CPI(M) all-party meetings until his death.

 In 1985, Sanyal's faction, along with five other groups, merged to form the Communist Organisation of India (Marxist-Leninist), and Sanyal was appointed leader of the CPI(ML).